anuragvvworkspace/anuragvvworkspace.github.io/content/learning_curves/machine_learning/bloomberg_tutes/revision1.md

 Since from STRONG LAW OF LARGE NUMBERS, Expeccted value = average of values in sample set, we have that
 * Emperical Risk R_hat = average of loss over all samples.

+## Lecture 4 Stocastic Gradient Descent
+#### Revision of Statistical learning Theory on an example linear least squares regression
+So basically we have to minimize the emperical risk function.
+Next is the most popular minimization method called gradient descent.
+#### Gradient Descent
+Lipchitz continuity. (basically gradient step must be less than slope(proportionally) ).
+So convergence is garenteed if step size is less than 1/L (L is proportional to slope)
+* Batch gradiend descent(full size of dataset M)
+* Minibatch gradient descent(m < M)
+* stochastic gradient descent(m = 1)

+#### Skipped last three slides.
+Please conver it for sake of completelness